 If you accidentally uninstall the Symbol Factory wizard, you need to install it again.
-For more information on installing wizards, see Chapter 5, Wizards, in InTouch® HMI Visualization Guide.
+For more information on installing wizards, see Wizards n the InTouch HMI Visualization Guide.

 If you accidentally delete a wizard and you want it back, you must retrieve it.